Blessings and Curses of Covariate Shifts: Adversarial Learning Dynamics, Directional Convergence, and Equilibria: Introduction

 \section{Introduction}

 In supervised learning, a folklore rule is that the test data set should follow the same, or at least resemble the probability distribution from which the training data set is drawn, for strong guarantees of learnability and generalization \citep{vapnik1999nature}.
-The reason is grounded since, if not, either (1) concept shift, namely the conditional distribution of $P(Y|X)$ changes hence the underlying Bayes optimal prediction model $f^\star: X\rightarrow Y$ could shift, or (2) covariate shift, namely the covariate distribution $\mu \in \cP(X)$ shifts so that the underlying evaluation metric\footnote{One typical evaluation metric is $\| f - f^\star\|_{L^2(\mu)}$, where the underlying covariate distribution $\mu \in \cP(X)$ varies.} for the learned model $f$ changes.
-Nevertheless, supervised learning is often deployed ``in the wild,'' meaning the test data distribution typically extrapolates the training data distribution.
+The reason is grounded since, if not, either (a) concept shift, namely the conditional distribution of $P(Y|X)$ changes, hence the underlying Bayes optimal prediction model $f^\star: X\rightarrow Y$ could shift, or (b) covariate shift, namely the covariate distribution $\mu \in \cP(X)$ shifts so that the underlying evaluation metric for the learned model $f$ changes.\footnote{One typical evaluation metric is $\| f - f^\star\|_{L^2(\mu)}$, where the underlying covariate distribution $\mu \in \cP(X)$ varies.} Nevertheless, supervised learning is often deployed ``in the wild,'' meaning the test data distribution typically extrapolates the training data distribution.